apache/pekko-persistence-dynamodb/README.md

 ## Installation

-This plugin is not yet released.
-When it is released, it will be published to the Maven Central repository with the following names:
+This plugin is published to the Maven Central repository with the following names:

 ~~~
 <dependency>